Leño (album)

-Leño is the first studio album by Spanish hard rock band Leño.
-It was produced by Teddy Bautista and published by Chapa Discos in 1979.
+Leño is the debut studio album by Spanish hard rock band Leño.
+It was produced by Teddy Bautista and released by Chapa Discos in 1979.

-During the recording, bassist Chiqui Mariscal left the band and was replaced by Tony Urbano as shown at the cover of the album.
+During the recording, bassist Chiqui Mariscal left the band and was replaced by Tony Urbano as shown on the cover of the album.

 It was ranked as the 106th best rock en español album ever according to American magazine Al Borde.
 The Spanish magazine Efe Eme ranked Leño as the 72nd best Spanish rock album ever.